-If you’re wanting to learn how to reheat lasagna from frozen, a microwave can work like a charm.
-Why?
-Because it’s easy and convenient.
-Plus, when you know how long to reheat lasagna in the microwave, you keep it from exploding all over the place.
-If you can, it’s best to reheat individual portions of lasagna one at a time.
+When it comes to reheating lasagna, a microwave can work like a charm.
+That’s because it’s easy and convenient.
+You just need to take care not to reheat it too long or it can explode all over the place.
+And if you can, it’s best to reheat individual portions of lasagna one at a time.

 - Place a single serving of lasagna on a microwave-safe dish.

-- Make sure it’s heated all the way through.
-The internal temperature of the lasagna should read 165 degrees Fahrenheit with an oven thermometer.
+- Make sure it’s heated all the way through and reaches an internal temperature of 165°F.

-Is it OK to reheat lasagna in the oven?
-It sure is — especially if you want that “almost” fresh taste when you take your first bite of leftover lasagna.
-For most leftovers, the oven is the preferred method when it comes to reheating food.
-Even though the steps to reheat lasagna in the oven are fairly straightforward and self-explanatory, there are a few important things to note.
+Reheating lasagna in the oven is ideal if you want that “almost” fresh taste when you take your first bite.
+Even though the steps to reheat lasagna in the oven are fairly straightforward, there are a few important things to note.

 First, knowing how long to reheat lasagna in the oven is key to getting this delicious meal to turn out just right.
-If you’re starting with lasagna from the fridge, the time in the oven will be shorter.
-But if you’re looking to reheat frozen lasagna in the oven, add anywhere from five to 10 minutes onto the time.
+Frozen lasagna takes anywhere from five to 10 minutes longer than leftovers from the fridge.
+As with the microwave, adding water and covering the dish is key to keeping it from drying out.
 Here, Viviani shares his six steps to reheat lasagna in the oven.